-The stabilized juice from aloe leaves is called aloe.
+Aloe is the stabilized juice of aloe leaves of various aloe species.
 Aloe species.
-This juice has an anti-inflammatory and antibacterial effect and is mainly used in cosmetics.
+This juice has anti-inflammatory and antibacterial properties and is used mainly in cosmetics.

-The pharmaceutically used extracts are named according to their origin:
+The pharmaceutically used extracts are designated according to their origin:

-- Cape Aloe (Aloe capensis), consists of the thickened juice of the leaves, especially of Aloe ferox.
+- Cape Aloe (Aloe capensis), consists of the thickened juice of the leaves of Aloe ferox in particular.